vgslavov/Problems/leetcode/sysdesign.md

 * satisfy non-functional requirements
 * go over at least 3 areas
 * do estimates here (unless you had to in high-level already)
+* talk about scalability last so you don't optimize a solution that changes

 ## System Requirements